 Contributions to traditional (but not Roth) employer retirement plans, traditional IRAs, and health savings accounts (HSAs) may all reduce your current federal taxable income dollar for dollar when they are made with pre-tax money.
 If there's room in your budget to increase your savings and it makes sense within your broader financial picture, consider increasing your contributions to:

 - HSAs: If you're enrolled in a high-deductible health plan, then you may be eligible to save in a health savings account (HSA), which can let you save now for current and future qualified medical expenses.
-For 2024, individuals can generally save up to $4,150 per year, while for family coverage the contribution limit is $8,300, with $1,000 more in catch-up contributions for those age 55 and over.
-If both spouses are covered by a family high-deductible health plan and share an HSA, they are eligible for one catch-up contribution of $1,000 if one of them is 55 or older and not enrolled in Medicare.
-If both are 55 or older and both are not enrolled in Medicare, however, and they each want to make a catch-up contribution, they must do so in separate HSAs, resulting in a $10,300 of maximum potential contributions.
-Note: The aggregate amount of non-catch-up HSA contributions that spouses may contribute to separate accounts is $8,300.
+For 2024, individuals can generally save up to $4,300 per year, while for family coverage the contribution limit is $8,550, with $1,000 more in catch-up contributions for those age 55 and over.
+If both spouses are covered by an HSA-eligible health plan, have their own HSA, and are age 55 or older, they are both eligible to make a catch-up contribution of $1,000.
+The maximum contribution limit to be allocated between them is $10,550; however, spouses must make their contributions to their own accounts.

 Unlike a flexible spending account (FSA), the money in an HSA can stay in your account year after year—potentially growing—if you don't spend it.
 After age 65, you can even use HSA money for nonmedical expenses without incurring penalties, but these withdrawals will be taxable.
 (Read more about healthy habits for your HSA.)